Abuzar Bukari: Biography

-Bukari was the elder son of Ataulla Bukari and was a leader of the Majlis being elected multiple times as a President or Secretary General of the Ahrar Party.
+Bukari was the elder son of Ataulla Bukhari and a leader of the Majlis, being elected multiple times as President or Secretary General of the Ahrar Party.
 Bukhari was also founder of Majlis-e-Khuddam-e-sahabah and had an important role in Tehreek-e-Khatme Nabuwwat 1953, 1974 and 1984.

-Bukhari assembled a conference in 1962 on the day of the death of Hazrat Ameer-e-Muavia at Qasim Bagh Multan.
-On multiple occasions, Bukhari was arrested due to anti-government religious and political speech.
+Bukhari assembled a conference in 1962 on the day of the death of Mu'awiya I at Qasim Bagh Multan.
+On multiple occasions, Bukhari was arrested over delivering anti-government religious and political speeches.
 He was also editor of the monthly news corporation, Al-Ahrar published from Lahore and Multan.
 Bukhari was also a poet; his PhD thesis has been written on his Persian book Kaan Parsi in Iran.

 Death

 Bukhari died on 24 October 1995 in Multan.
 He was buried in Multan near his father's (Syed Ata Ullah Shah Bukhari) grave.

 Books

 Abuzar Bukhari wrote extensively on Islamic philosophy, social reform, and the political challenges facing Muslims in the Indian subcontinent.
 Some of his notable works include: